linux-application-whitelisting/fapolicyd/README.md

 You might want to look at the fapolicyd.rules file to see what the default policy looks like.
 There are 2 policies shipped, known-libs and restrictive.

-The restrictive policy is designed with 3 goals in mind:
+The restrictive policy is designed with these goals in mind:

 1. No bypass of security by executing programs via ld.so.
-2. All approved executables are trusted.
-Untrusted programs can't run.
+2. Anything requesting execution must be trusted.
 3. Elf binaries, python, and shell scripts are enabled for trusted applications/libraries.
-Other languages are not allowed or must be enabled.
-4. There is a languages macros of blocked languages.
+4. Other languages are not allowed or must be enabled.

 The known-libs policy (default) is designed with these goals in mind:

 1. No bypass of security by executing programs via ld.so.
 2. Anything requesting execution must be trusted.
-3. Any library or interpretted language application or module must be trusted.
+3. Any library or interpretted application or module must be trusted.
-4. There is a languages macro of allowed languages.
+4. Everything else is not allowed.

 EXPERIMENTING
 -------------